Eton Mess is made with crumbled meringues, strawberries, and whipped cream – how can you go wrong with a combo like that?

 - Bake in the preheated oven for 1 hour.
 After 1 hour, turn the heat off, and let the meringues sit in the oven for another 1 hour.
 Check them for doneness, and remove from the oven to cool completely.
 You will know they are done when they easily lift off the parchment, and sound hollow with you tap the bottoms.

-- Add the heavy whipping cream, sugar, and vanilla to a cool mixing bowl.
+- Add the whipping cream, sugar, and vanilla to a cool mixing bowl.
 Using a handheld or stand mixer with a whisk attachment, whip the cream until it forms stiff peaks.

 - Keep chilled in the refrigerator until ready for use.